maxisawesome/maxisawesome.github.io/cohere_for_ai.md

 ---
 summary: journalesque reflection on my time at cohere.for.ai, mostly written for future me

-In October, I finished the [Cohere For AI Scholar's Program](https://txt.cohere.com/c4ai-scholars-program/) during which I published my first [paper](https://openreview.net/attachment?id=XUIYn3jo5T&name=pdf) (preprint version [here](https://arxiv.org/abs/2309.04564)).
+In October, I finished the [Cohere For AI Scholars Program](https://txt.cohere.com/c4ai-scholars-program/) during which I published my first [paper](https://openreview.net/attachment?id=XUIYn3jo5T&name=pdf) (preprint version [here](https://arxiv.org/abs/2309.04564)).
 It was on data pruning - trying to measure and subsequently remove data from a language model's training set while maintaining or improving performance.

 It was, thus far, the most potent 8 months of my life in terms of progress, learning, and self-understanding.
 A lot of the lessons were quite tangible, might be useful for you, and will certainly be useful for me again (at least two of of these were on my [kungfu.ai review](../life_advice_from_kungfu/) in some version).
 In a lot of ways it was like an accelerated first year of a PhD, just without all the academia and with less questions on "what should I research?".
 <!-- I should have a transition sentence but I'm kinda done writing this -->